skills-dev/copilot-code-review/.github/steps/4-step.md

    > 🪧 **Note**: If the **Merge pull request** button doesn't activate, check for unresolved conversations in the outdated comments.

-1. With the pull request merged, wait a moment for Mona to check your work, provide feedback, and share the next lesson.
+1. With the pull request merged, wait a moment for Mona to check your work, provide feedback, and provide a final review.
+Nice work!
+You are all done! 🎉

-### ⌨️ Activity: (optional) Test required review
+### ⌨️ Activity: (optional) Test automatic reviews

 Not ready to finish yet?
 Are you concerned by the hard coded announcement banner?
 Us too!

 So... let's fix it! 🧑‍🚀🚀

+> [!NOTE]
+> You don't need "fix" the new Announcement feature.
+If you just want to test automatic reviews, you can just make a quick small change and start a new pull request.

 1. In VS Code, switch back to the `main` branch, pull the merged changes, and delete the `add-announcement-banner` branch.

-1. Create a new branch with the following name.
+1. Create a new branch from `main` with the following name.

    ```txt
    enable-editing-announcements
    ```

-1. Open the Copilot Chat panel and ask Copilot to upgrade our new Announcements feature.
+1. Open the Copilot Chat panel and ensure it is in **Agent mode**.
+Use the following prompt to ask Copilot to upgrade our new Announcements feature.

+   > 💡 **Tip**: The premium models (that use PRUs) are typically more robust and will require less, or no, followup prompts for refinement.

    > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=social&logo=github%20copilot)
    >